bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 🎙️ Flipkart UI Engineer interview experience

 Over the last year, some people have asked me about the UI interview process at Flipkart.
-I might have said I will write back
+I might have said I will write back in some time, but never got around to writing.
+Sorry for that!

-Actually, i finally wrote it down.
+Here's a detailed version -

 So, a recruiting agency (interviewbit) contacted me and setup the onsite.
 There was no screening round, directly onsite where about 10 candidates were invited. (flipkart loves this group interviews through agency, noone i have heard was approached directly by fk)